AutodeskAILab/IDETC22-Hackathon/tools/image-clustering/README.md

+# image-clustering

+## Description
+This tool performs unsupervised clustering of 2D images.
+Specifically, it generates "fingerprint" embeddings that are expressive in terms of image features by running a pre-trained ResNet model, and uses the "fingerprint" embeddings to cluster images that are alike.

+Since our goal is to find and evaluate similarity of assembly design models, you may find it helpful to **use this tool to cluster assembly.png thumbnail images**, which can serve as a baseline or as a starting point.

+## Installing

-To use the cluster_body_images.py code, you would need to install [imagecluster](https://elcorto.github.io/imagecluster/index.html)
+To use the cluster_body_images.py code, you would need to install [imagecluster](https://elcorto.github.io/imagecluster/index.html) with the following steps:

 1. Clone imagecluster at this directory